teknopaul/binjs/binjs/doc/ParserRules.md

     y = true;      // error, preparser does not know about y. this.y = 23;   // this. is always treated as JavaScript

 Since variables may be created in included files or outside the view of the current script a naming convention is useful.
 It is highly recommended that all JavaScript variables start with a lowerCase letter and follow camelCase conventions and that all bash environment variables are UPPER_CASE with underscores.
-Static String variables created in JavaScript are available to bash so it is recommended they follow bash conventions and are always Strings. e.g.
+Static String variables created in JavaScript can be made available to bash so it is recommended they follow bash conventions. e.g.
     var JS_STATIC_VAR = "My String";

 ### Other JavaScript keywords

- * new		- Lines starting with new are interpteted as JavaScript
+Lines starting with the following keyworkds  are interpteted as JavaScript.

+ * new
- * return	- ditto
+ * return
  * blank lines
  * this
  * instanceof
  * typeof

-The following are little used but also mark the line as JavaScript
+The following are little used but also mark the line as JavaScript.

  * goto
  * void